 He and several other men pooled their resources, found a broken-down car, scavenged parts from other wrecks, filled the tires with enough cotton to get them to roll, and hit the road.
 He ended up in St. Catherine’s, near Niagara Falls, and later, finding the opportunity to go to the United States in 1950, took it and settled down outside Buffalo, New York, where he stayed the rest of his life.

-Leonas hung from his heels in the garage to prove he could still do it.
+Leonas often hung from his heels in the garage to prove he could still do it.
 “My father was a strong man.” said Leo.
 Sometimes men are strong because it’s the only choice they have.
 Spinning your wheels doesn’t get it done.
 He smoked and drank with his friends at the local Italian and Polish social clubs.
+He rarely missed a dance.
 He was an affable strong man.

-Once he was done, he never enlisted in any other man’s army ever again.
+Once he was done, he never enlisted in any other man’s army again.